adamk/Stock-Price-Acquisition/README.md

 Stock-Price-Acquisition
 =======================

-A python script to get stock prices from Yahoo Finance
+Use stock_data_puller.py to get local .txt files with raw data from Yahoo Finance

+Use main.py to get any stock's data graphed.